AK261102/Library-Management/README.md

 - **Frontend**: [M-Lib Frontend](https://m-lib.netlify.app/)
 - **Backend**: [M-Lib Backend](https://vrv-backend-gh86.onrender.com)

+## Testing-and-Dummy-User
+- Dummy Admin User

+   Email : admin@gmail.com

+   Password : 123456

+- Dummy Librarian User

+   Email : librarian@gmail.com

+   Password : 123456

+- Dummy Member User

+   Email : member@gmail.com

+   Password : 123456

 ## Features
-- **Role-based Access**:
+- *Role-based Access*:
-  - **Admin**: Can manage books, add/remove users, and oversee overall operations.
+  - *Admin*: Can manage books, add/remove users, and oversee overall operations.
-  - **Librarian**: Can view books, issue books to members, and manage borrowed books.
+  - *Librarian*: Can view books, issue books to members, and manage borrowed books.
-  - **Member**: Can browse books, borrow, and return them as needed.
+  - *Member*: Can browse books, borrow, and return them as needed.
+The borrow and read features had not been implemented as of now, since the project was meant to implement role based user access.
-- **Book Management**: Add, view, and delete books with a user-friendly interface.
+- *Book Management*: Add, view, and delete books with a user-friendly interface.
+- *Middlewares*: 2 middlewares -> Protect(for Token authentication) and Verify Role(for Role Based Access and Security).
-- **Authentication**: Secure login and role management for admins, librarians, and members.
+- *Authentication*: Secure login and role management for admins, librarians, and members using JWT.
-- **Search & Filter**: Easily search by title or author.
+- *Search*: Easily search books by title.

 ## Technologies Used
 - **Frontend**: React, Material UI, Netlify for deployment